avaldebe/TinyI2CScanner/README.md

 The `tinyFont` branch re-implements the exact functionality of the [elektor labs project][labs].
 It uses the background bitmap and some lines of code from original project, and therefore the original license is kept.

-The `tinusaur` branch contains a simpler implementation wich does not require a background bitmap, and relies on printed text (on a sticker) placed around of the OLED display.
+The `tinusaur` branch contains a simpler implementation which does not require a background bitmap, and relies on printed text (on a sticker) placed around of the OLED display.

 The `tinyFont` and `tinusaur` branches rely on the [tinusaur ssd1306xled][tinusaur]